Nizhal (film): Reception

 Baradwaj Rangan of Film Companion South wrote "Kunchacko Boban and Nayanthara are in fine form but Nizhal is another example of how stars alone cannot make a movie."

-Indian Express gave the film 2 out of 5 writing "There are a few glaring logical holes in the narration that cannot be discussed without spoiling the suspense.
+The Indian Express gave the film 2 out of 5 writing "There are a few glaring logical holes in the narration that cannot be discussed without spoiling the suspense.
 The tone of the movie dull as the story fails to live up to the suspense created by the visuals.
-The script is so weak that it doesn’t demand a lot from the actors.
-While cinematographer Deepak D. Menon’s frames move around, the characters remain mostly stationary.
+The script is so weak that it doesn't demand a lot from the actors.
+While cinematographer Deepak D. Menon's frames move around, the characters remain mostly stationary.
 For some time it adds to the suspense but as the movie progresses, it sort of becomes repetitive.
 Especially, Nayanthara remains a pretty face on the screen; an expensive cosmetic addition to the cast.
 She hardly tries to mimic the nightmarish feeling of a single mother, whose boy is trapped in some kind of a mysterious tangle."

-Times of India gave the film 3 out of 5 writing "The background score by Sooraj S Kurup is an interesting aspect of this movie.
+The Times of India gave the film 3 out of 5 writing "The background score by Sooraj S. Kurup is an interesting aspect of this movie.
 It is fresh and innovative and blends well with the core of the movie.
 One instance where he uses the boy's words as background score lifts the entire atmosphere.
-The well-edited movie has some delightful shots by cinematographer Deepak D Menon.
+The well-edited movie has some delightful shots by cinematographer Deepak D. Menon.
 Go for it if you are a fan of stories involving mind-games."